programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 The model is loaded with the load method, which can take 4 arguments.
 The first argument is the file name, which must include its 'path', i.e. any folders it is in (e.g. 'models/png_sceneDRACO.glb').
 It can also be a URL.
 The other three arguments are for "callback" functions (functions passed as arguments to other functions) that will be called in three different cases: after loading the model, while the model is loading, and if there is an error loading the model.

-Here we have defined the onLoadMap function separately in the function definitions.
-We have left the on progress function 'undefined', but sometimes a function is used that creates a loading bar or similar indication to the user that something is happening, especially if the model is large and will take some time to load.
+Here you have defined the onLoadMap function separately in the function definitions.
+You have left the on progress function 'undefined', but sometimes a function is used that creates a loading bar or similar indication to the user that something is happening, especially if the model is large and will take some time to load.
 The error function is defined here anonymously (without a name) and will print the error to the browser console.

 The onLoadMap function takes the filename and extracts the model using '.scene'.
 Using 'gltf.scene' instead of 'gltf.scene.children[0]' will also work for this model example due to how this glTF file is internally arranged. glTF files can have hierarchies of groups and meshes (as you saw in the scene tab of the three.js editor), and for some purposes it does not matter if the object being imported is a group or a mesh, but for others (like raycasting, which will be used in part 2) it does.
 Sometimes it is better to import the children of the scene and indexing starts with 0.